jaspector

 Permit and inspection fees are payable to Matthew Dunaway at 24 Oakwood Circle, Pendleton, KY 40055.
 Payment must be submitted when the application is filed.
 Inspection fees must be cleared prior to final approval and certificate of occupancy issuance.

-How to Schedule
+How to schedule

 • (502) 639-3218 (phone)

-Typical inspection sequence: Residential footers must be inspected before concrete is poured.
+Typical sequence: Residential footers must be inspected before concrete is poured.
 Rough framing is inspected after all mechanical work is in place.
 Final inspections occur after all systems are complete.

-Do I need a building permit in Bedford, KY?
+01 Do I need a building permit in Bedford, KY?

 Building permits are required for new buildings, additions, remodels, garages, mobile/modular homes, accessory structures, decks, pools, and other structural work.

-How much does a building permit cost in Bedford, KY?
+02 How much does a building permit cost in Bedford, KY?

+Building permit fees in Bedford, KY are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based schedule (specific amounts not published online; applicants fill the fee amount from the posted schedule).

-How do I apply for a building permit in Bedford, KY?
+03 How do I apply for a building permit in Bedford, KY?

-1. Complete the Trimble County building/zoning permit application with work descriptions, owner/builder data, and insurance details.
+To apply for a building permit in Bedford, KY, follow these steps: 1.
+Complete the Trimble County building/zoning permit application with work descriptions, owner/builder data, and insurance details.
 Note any additional approvals that may be required.
 2. Submit the packet, supporting documents, and payment to Planning & Zoning (68 Wentworth Ave/PO Box 251, Bedford).
 Checks payable to Matthew Dunaway.
 3. After review, call (502) 639-3218 to schedule the required inspections.
 Pay inspection fees directly to Matthew Dunaway.
 4. Once inspections and fees are satisfied, request the certificate of occupancy before occupying the structure.

-How long does it take to get a building permit in Bedford, KY?
+04 How long does it take to get a building permit in Bedford, KY?

-How do I schedule a building inspection in Bedford, KY?
+05 How do I schedule a building inspection in Bedford, KY?

-Other cities in Trimble County
+Other jurisdictions in Trimble County.

-View all Trimble County jurisdictions →
+All Trimble County jurisdictions →